socnetv/app/docs/SOCNETV_CLI_REGRESSION_TOOL.md

 * The `status`/`value` split (rather than a single int with a sentinel like `-1`) is deliberate — see #271, a real bug this session caused by exactly that pattern (a sentinel silently misused as a bool/count)

 ---

+## Signed-Network Kernel

+* Kernel: `signed`
+* JSON schema: `schema_version = 10`

+Protects Johnson's-algorithm potentials (`DistanceEngine::bellmanFordPotentials()`) and the negative-weight-safe distance path (`Graph::graphDistancesGeodesicSigned()`) — see WS18 in `roadmap_ws18_signed_network_analysis.md` for the algorithm design.
+Designed to grow: later signed-network measures (PN centrality, structural balance ratio) are expected to add new JSON sections to this same kernel rather than spawning new ones.

+Two sections:

+* `potentials` — the standalone `bellmanFordPotentials()` probe: per-vertex potential `h(v)` and `negative_cycle_detected`, independent of any SSSP run.
+* `distances` — BC/CC/`distance_sum`/`eccentricity` per vertex from the real negative-weight-safe SSSP path (`graphDistancesGeodesicSigned()`), plus its own `negative_cycle_detected` (should always agree with the `potentials` section's, since both run the same underlying algorithm on the same graph — reported separately because they come from two different calls).

+On a negative cycle, per-vertex values in both sections are not meaningful (h(v) left incomplete, BC/CC/etc. left at 0) — the JSON shape stays uniform either way, but callers must check `negative_cycle_detected` before trusting any value.

+Characteristics:

+* deterministic vertex ordering
+* always considers weights (there is no unweighted variant of this path — a caller wanting plain BFS distances should use the `distance` kernel instead)
+* no UI involvement

+Notes:

+* `-w`/`-x` control `inverseWeights`; `-c`/`-k` are not applicable (centralities are always computed, drop-isolates is not currently exposed)
+* `--bench` not supported

+---